 This card earns Membership Rewards points that can be transferred to Amex airline and hotel partners.
 There aren’t many no annual fee cards that are enrolled in the “full” Membership Rewards program, so that in and of itself is a reason to keep this card.
-The card does come with foreign transaction fees though, so if you’re dining overseas you’ll want to be sure to use one without forex fees.
+The card does come with foreign transaction fees though (Rates & Fees), so if you’re dining overseas you’ll want to be sure to use one without forex fees.

 Capital One Spark Miles Business Card

 The Capital One Spark Miles Business Card also doesn’t have a specific bonus categories for dining out or restaurants, but it does earn 2x Spark miles on all purchases.
 Those miles can be transferred to airline partners or redeemed as cash back.
 I value those miles at 1.1 cents each, so that’s equivalent to earning a 2.2% return on all of your business expenses.

 The card has no annual fee the first year, and it’s only $95 the year after that.
 None of Capital One’s cards have foreign transaction fees either, so you can use this card worldwide and get the same rate of return.

 Best Cash-Back Credit Cards for Dining